 Regardless of if you’ve declared a major or not, it’s important to have a plan and to have supports in place to help you get there.

-Most campuses will have an academic advising center or a student support center, where you can connect with advisors and faculty who are there to help you navigate your first and subsequent years at school.
+Most campuses will have an academic advising center or a student support center, where you can schedule an appointment with an academic support counselor or faculty advisor who are there to help you navigate your first and subsequent years at school.
 They can help you plan out your potential future semesters in a structured way to make sure you meet all the requirements and hopefully avoid taking unnecessary classes.

 Although the very first academic advisor I met with guided me in the completely wrong direction, ever advisor I’ve spoken with since has been incredibly helpful.
 (I even worked as an academic advisor myself.)
 Their job is to help you, so be sure to take full advantage of them.

 Choosing to go to college or university is a big decision.
-So is choosing what program to major in.
+So is choosing the perfect major.
 Make sure you do what’s best for you.